dominicrodger/dominicrodger.com.old/src/code/starting-over.md

 Python script on my desktop that SSHs to each site in turn, and updates them.

 The problem is, not every upgrade is that simple[^2].
-In practice, I end up having to run a few different commands - perhaps installing new dependencies[^3].
+In practice, I end up having to run a few different commands - generally when I want to install new dependencies[^3].

 # What I should have done